The Wars for Asia, 1911–1949

 The Wars for Asia 1911–1949 by S. C. M. Paine is a book published in 2012 by Cambridge University Press.
-The work presents a view of three "nested wars" in early twentieth century East Asia, seen as distinct conflicts which, while carried on simultaneously, had their own welter of cause and dynamic: the Chinese Civil War 1911-1949; the Second Sino-Japanese War 1931-1945; the Second World War 1941-1945.
+The work presents a view of three "nested wars" in early twentieth century East Asia, seen as distinct conflicts which, while carried on simultaneously, had their own welter of cause and dynamic: the Chinese Civil War 1911–1949; the Second Sino-Japanese War 1931–1945; the Second World War 1941–1945.

 Content summary

 The principal participants discussed here were Japan, China, and Russia.
 The first part of Paine's work describes each in terms of their political-economic stance and condition, and their different war aims and strategies.
 Mention is also made of Germany and the United States.
 Concerning Japan during this era, its Kwantung Army in 1931 with regard to Manchuria made crucial decisions independently of the central government in Tokyo.
-Several assassinations of civilian politicians followed; in the end, the army's expansionists policies prevailed.
+Several assassinations of civilian politicians followed; in the end, the army's expansionist policies prevailed.
 In China a fragile republic which lacked country-wide authority had been founded by Sun Yat-sen. In the late 1920s under Chiang Kai-shek the republic became a national power in China, but unity in the chain of command eluded its government; it remained a shifting coalition of warlords.
 In 1917 the Bolsheviks had seized power in Russia.
-The Soviet government inherited the expansionist policies of the Czars, yet, Paine argues, duplicitously managed to project a benign international image sustained by the allure of its then novel party ideology.
+The Soviet government inherited the expansionist policies of the czars, yet, Paine argues, duplicitously managed to project a benign international image sustained by the allure of its then novel party ideology.

 In her second and longer part, Paine gives a chronological narrative of the events of the three wars.
 After a review of the early years of the Civil War, she picks up the thread in 1937 with the military history, while touching regularly on political matters, fiscal policy, and the world context.
 Paine situates the long Chinese Civil War in terms of a dynastic interregnum, which are recurrent in Chinese history.
 Normatively the passage between eras involves a transformative armed struggle for sovereign power between rivals.
 The Qing dynasty, whose Manchu rulers were in decline, fell in 1911.
 During the disorder and chaos caused by the ensuing violent struggle among the Chinese, the armies of Imperial Japan, already established in "Manchukuo", in 1931 launched a further invasion of China.
 This attack sparked Chinese nationalism and hatred of the Japanese.
 This Sino-Japanese war eventually spread across China and beyond, creating a regional war.
-According to Paine, in this contest Japan's chief target remained throughout the Chinese Republic.
-Consequently this regional conflict tipped the balance in the preexisting civil war in favor of the insurgent Communist Party of China under Mao Zedong, despite Japan's continually reiterated state policy of hostility to communism.
+According to Paine, in this contest Japan's chief target remained throughout the Republic of China.
+Consequently this regional conflict tipped the balance in the preexisting civil war in favor of the insurgent Chinese Communist Party under Mao Zedong, despite Japan's continually reiterated state policy of hostility to communism.